-Alexander Sammons takes the Billy Goat mower by the horns A GREAT TIME WAS HAD BY About twenty people from five different parishes showed up for the monastery work party on March 20th.
+Alexander Sammons takes the Billy Goat mower by the horns A GREAT TIME WAS HAD BY ALL!

+About twenty people from five different parishes showed up for the monastery work party on March 20th.
 The heaviest work was mowing the meadow (by the Sammons from St. Andrew Church, Riverside) and running branches and other wood collected on the

 Fr.
 Michael Laffoon and crew feed the beast monastery property through a chipper (by the group from St. Mark Church, Irvine and St. Luke Church, Anaheim).
 But more was accomplished.
-Subdeacon Stephen Butler and his two boys, John and Nicholas (St. Athanasius Church, Goleta) cleaned out the gutters and swept the garage roof clean of accumulated leaves and acorns-after a morning of polishing brass and preparing bay leaves picked on the grounds for use on Holy Saturday.
+Subdeacon Stephen Butler and his two boys, John and Nicholas (St. Athanasius Church, Goleta) cleaned out the gutters and swept the garage roof clean of accumulated leaves and accumus-after a morning of polishing brass and preparing bay leaves picked. and acorns-after a morning of polishing brass and preparing bay leaves picked on the grounds for use on Holy Saturday.
 Boxes that had been pinned under a fallen oak were duly extricated.
 Oil pipes discarded years ago, old fencing, old hoses, and various other useless, heavy items were collected and sent off to the local dump.
 Meanwhile, David Jones from St. Luke Church was fixing all the little things on the sisters' list of "small repair jobs."
 Phoebe Lenhart of St. Athanasius Church was labeling envelopes for this newsletter.
 And Mary